Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: Discussion

-The engagement-based algorithm amplified divisive content and failed to meet users' stated preferences.
-This observation led us to question: what would the implications be of ranking content by users' stated preferences instead?

-\paragraph{The effects of ranking by stated preference.} In exploratory analysis, we evaluated the effects of creating an alternative ranking based on users' stated preference (SP).
-We found that the SP timeline significantly reduced the prevalence of angry content, partisan content, and content that expressed out-group animosity, relative to the engagement-based timeline.
-This suggests that part of the reason current algorithms amplify divisiveness is their prioritization of engagement over more reflective notions of preference.

-However, delving deeper, we also found that the decrease in partisan tweets predominantly came from a reduction in out-group tweets.
-Furthermore, the drop in out-group animosity was primarily due to reducing hostility towards the readers' in-group (but not towards their out-group).
-This suggests that while explicitly stated preferences might lower overall animosity, they could inadvertently heighten users' exposure to content that reinforces their pre-existing beliefs.
-This is in line with prior research suggesting that users' preference for pro-attitudinal content and sources may be a primary driver of echo chambers online~\cite{bakshy2015exposure,gonzalez2023asymmetric,wojcieszak2022most}.
+\paragraph{Ranking by stated preferences may reinforce in-group bias.} We also found that while the stated preference timeline had fewer partisan tweets than the engagement-based timeline, this was primarily due to a reduction in tweets from the reader's political out-group.
+Similarly, the lower out-group animosity in the stated preference timeline (relative to the engagement-based timeline) was primarily due to reducing hostility towards the readers' in-group (but not towards their out-group).
+And we did not find a significant difference between the engagement-based timeline and the stated preference timeline, when it came to effects on readers' perceptions of their in-group and out-group.
+Overall, these results suggests that it is possible that ranking by stated preferences could \emph{heighten} users' exposure to content that reinforces their pre-existing beliefs, relative to the engagement-based algorithm.
+This is in line with prior research suggesting that users' preference for pro-attitudinal political content and sources is a key factor contributing to greater exposure to in-group content compared to out-group content~\cite{bakshy2015exposure,gonzalez2023asymmetric,wojcieszak2022most}.

+Our findings contrast with that of \citet{agan2023automating}.
+They posit that algorithms that learn from users' reflexive engagement tend to replicate automatic ``system 1" biases.
+As supporting evidence, they show that, on Facebook, ranking content based on engagement increases exposure to in-group content (where in-groups are defined by race or religion), whereas ranking by stated preferences reduces this exposure.
+However, our results reveal an opposite trend when defining in-groups and out-groups by political affiliation.
+This might indicate that political in-group preferences are not solely “system 1” biases but also involve more deliberate “system 2” preferences.
+This distinction between political out-groups and other societal out-groups may also be an important distinction for the theory proposed by \citet{brady2023algorithm}, which also posits that ranking algorithms capitalize on humans' social biases towards in-group favoritism.

 An important caveat in interpreting our results is that we only had a pool of approximately twenty tweets---the top ten in the users' chronological and engagement timelines---to choose from when ranking by stated preferences.
 The platform has access to a much larger pool of tweets, and more research is needed to understand the impact of ranking by stated preferences in such a context.
 For example, users might be open to seeing respectful and civil content from their political out-group, but those tweets may not have been common in our limited pool of tweets---especially since about half were explicitly selected using engagement metrics.